 Why can't I save my rule's schedule?

 If you have configured a rule and are having trouble saving its schedule, check the rule's name and description fields.
 If either field contains quotation marks, remove them, and try saving your schedule again.
-Quotes are an escape character in JSON.

 When should I create a Custom Rule instead of a Bionic Rule?

 Eventually Custom Rules will be removed, so Gainsight recommends that you use Bionic Rules to leverage more of the Rules Engine capabilities.
-However, you still need to create a Custom Rule for the following capabilities as they are supported only in Custom Rules:

 - Send Email with Marketo Email Service